runtimeverification/rv-monitor/README.md

 rv-monitor builds with maven (3.6 or newer), which will download other Java dependencies.

+LLVM-based native code instrumentation requires
-Native code instrumentation is built with CMake, and requires the LLVM 6 development libraries and LLVM6 version of clang.
+CMake, the LLVM 6 development libraries, and the LLVM6 version of clang.

-To build, run the command
+To build without requiring LLVM run

-mvn package
+mvn package --projects '!llvmaop,!installer' -DskipTests

-This puts the compiled tools in the directory target/release/rv-monitor
+This puts the compiled tools in the directory target/release/rv-monitor and also makes the packaged jar available in your local maven cache, for use by ROSRV or other tools that use rv-monitor internally.
-You can move that directory elsewhere if you do not want to keep the source code unpacked.
-For convenience, please add target/release/rv-monitor/bin to your PATH.
+If you with to run rv-monitor directly, please add target/release/rv-monitor/bin to your PATH.

-The dL plugin additionally depends at runtime on Mathematica (it can be compiled without Mathematica installed), and also needs the connection between KeYmaeraX and Mathematica to be configured before the plugin can be used.
+The dL plugin additionally depends at runtime on Mathematica (it can be compiled without Mathematica installed).
+Because we have updated to KeYmaeraX 4.7.4, KeYmaeraX must be able to find Mathematica at one of /usr/local/Wolfram/Mathematica/12.0 /usr/local/Wolfram/Mathematica/11.0
+To use 11.3, 12.1, or other point releases you may create a symlink.

-To do this start the KeYmaeraX web interface by running
+To test the connection between KeYmaeraX and Mathematica without involving rv-monitor, start the KeYmaeraX web interface by running

 java -jar target/release/rv-monitor/lib/keymaerax.jar

-Select the "Help > Tool Configuration" menu to open the settings page, and provide the required paths.
+Select the "KeYmaeraX > Preferences" menu to open the settings page, and provide the required paths.

 Command Line Basics